 In 2018 the reporting system changed, and animals killed for dissection and animals used for some (not all) breeding purposes will now be included and counted in these annual statistics.

 On 1st January 2018, the definition of manipulation in the Animal Welfare Act was expanded to include:

 - the killing of animals (other than in a wild state) for the purpose of performing RTT on that animal’s body or tissues.

 - the breeding or production of an animal using any breeding technique (including genetic modification) that may result in the birth or production of an animal that is more susceptible to, or at greater risk of, pain or distress during its life as a result of the breeding or production.

-When the 2018 report is released, we will know how many animals have been used for these purposes in NZ for the first time.
-Although this is a positive step towards better transparency, there are a lot of improvements that need to be made to this reporting process.
+Although the above changes are positive steps towards better transparency, there are a lot of improvements that need to be made to this reporting process.

 It’s our job to safeguard animals and make sure that any future changes to processes like this, don’t negatively impact animals used in science!